canonical/hotsos/defs/README.md

 then there is also support for analysis overlapping sequences with [core.analytics.LogEventStats](../core/analytics).

-An optional *passthrough-results* key is provided and used with events type definitions to indicate that search results should be passed to their handler as a raw core.searchtools.SearchResultsCollection.
+An optional *passthrough-results* key is provided and used with [event](#events) type definitions to indicate that search results should be passed to their handler as a raw core.searchtools.SearchResultsCollection.
 This is typically so that they can be parsed with core.analytics.LogEventStats.
 Defaults to False.

 format